 Your “About Me” page will give them a brief overview of who you are and what you offer.

 Create Your Online Store

 The next step is to build your online store.
-Your online store will be the place where your viewers visit to look and purchase your artwork.
+Your online store will be where your viewers visit to look and purchase your artwork.

 If you are using a third-party site, take a few minutes to learn how to upload your artwork.

-Creating an e-commerce page on your WordPress site requires you to install the WooCommerce Plugin.
+Creating an e-commerce page on your WordPress site requires installing the WooCommerce Plugin.